MozeBaltyk/Rkub/README.md

 ## Global Usage

+1. From an host with internet accces

+- Install this collection: `ansible-galaxy collection install mozebaltyk.rkub`

+- Clone this repository: `git clone -b main https://github.com/MozeBaltyk/Rkub.git`

+- Install prerequisites: `cd Rkub && make prerequis`

-1. Preparatory steps for a normal ansible controller:
+2. Preparatory steps for a normal ansible controller:

 - Create some SSH keys and deploy it on target hosts.